 Joe Colquhoun continues to draw his heart onto the page, creating some of the most emotionally-charged sequences ever committed to paper.
 While this collection features more of Colquhoun’s coloured artwork, I find the black and white sections to be the most emotive and powerful.
 It is absolutely stunning to read, and coupled with Mills’ biting script, it is almost overwhelming in his stark brutality and I’m amazed that it was able to be published in a children’s comic.
 That said, it is so important to be read by children to educate them about the first World War and the conditions of trench warfare.
 Mills’ script is meticulously researched and weaves fact with fiction to create a truly haunting story.
 I wish I’d been aware of this series when I was studying at school – it is entertaining, educational and challenging.
 Mills doesn’t make it easy for you as a reader, he puts you through the wringer and leaves you changed for having read the story.

-After I’d finished the first volume, I gave it a perfect score of 100%, and to be honest, I thought that the second volume would be more of the same and naturally decline in quality.
+After I’d finished the first volume, I gave it a perfect score, and to be honest, I thought that the second volume would be more of the same and naturally decline in quality.
 That wasn’t the case at all – not only does Pat Mills refresh and energise his narrative with a switch in perspective and protagonist but the series actually improves over time with stronger pacing and effective antagonists to create drama.
-Unfortunately, it is mathematically impossible to award this volume with 101%, but it easily earns a second perfect score alongside its predecessor.
 Colquhoun’s artwork is flawless, and Mills’ script is so razor-sharp that you would even get paper cuts on a digital copy!
 If you haven’t read Charley’s War, you are missing out on one of the greatest war stories of all time – that is not hyperbole, it is really that good!